zequanhan/phage_activate/README.md

 **megaDNA: A Long-Context Language Model for Deciphering and Generating Bacteriophage Genomes**

-MegaDNA is a long-context language model designed for decoding and generating bacteriophage genomes, pioneered by Shaobin.
+MegaDNA is a long-context language model designed for decoding and generating bacteriophage genomes, pioneered by **Shaobin**.
 Inspired by the success of GPT models in natural language processing, MegaDNA has been optimized specifically for genomic data.
 Using a multiscale Transformer architecture, it is pre-trained on unannotated bacteriophage genomes and can identify essential genes, gene variant effects, regulatory element activity, and classify unannotated sequences.

-Currently, we are expanding MegaDNA’s capabilities to predict interactions between bases, aiming to improve the accuracy of identifying potential transcription factor binding sites (TFBS).
+Currently, we are expanding MegaDNA’s capabilities to predict interactions between bases, aiming to improve the accuracy of identifying potential TFBS.
 This research combines MegaDNA's model with long-range dependencies between bases to discover new and promising regulatory sites.

 ![Second Image](megaDNA.png)